 The numbers that matter most after launch — and where most POD sellers leak margin without noticing:

-Listing impressions vs. clicks (Cassini health). eBay shows you both in Seller Hub → Performance → Listings.
-Impressions without clicks = title or thumbnail problem.
-Clicks without sales = price, photos, or description problem.
-Separate the two before changing anything.
+Listing impressions vs. clicks (search health). eBay shows both metrics in Seller Hub → Performance → Listings.
+Impressions without clicks signal a title or thumbnail problem.
+Clicks without sales signal a price, photo, or description problem.
+Diagnose which layer is broken before changing anything.

 Net margin per SKU after all fees.
-Not the headline margin Printify shows — that excludes eBay's final value fee, the international fee, and any promoted listing spend.
-The only number that matters is the deposit that hits your bank minus what Printify charges you.
-Reconcile weekly until you trust your spreadsheet.
+Not the headline margin Printify's dashboard shows — that excludes eBay's final value fee, the international fee, and any promoted listing spend.
+The only number that matters is what actually deposits to your bank minus what Printify charges you.
+Reconcile weekly until you trust your model.

-Slow-mover detection. eBay rotates listing visibility based on conversion.
-A listing with 200 impressions and zero sales after 30 days is signaling something — usually price or category mismatch.
-End it and relist with a tweaked title rather than letting it drag down your Cassini score.
+Slow-mover detection. eBay rotates listing visibility based on conversion rate.
+A listing accumulating impressions with no sales after 30 days is signaling a structural problem — usually price mismatch, title mismatch, or wrong category.
+End it and relist with a reworked title and item specifics rather than letting it drag your Cassini score.

 For sellers running a Shopify-Etsy stack who are weighing whether to add eBay as a third channel, the Printify Shopify + Etsy integration setup guide and the broader Shopify + Etsy + WooCommerce setup guide cover the multi-channel wiring.
 The full set of Printify integrations is indexed on the Printify integrations hub, with the whole Printify topic covering broader operational and strategic context.

-For the eBay-side seller documentation, Printify's official eBay print on demand page and the original integration announcement are the canonical references.
+For the eBay-side seller documentation, Printify's official eBay print on demand page and the Printify eBay US connection guide are the canonical references.

 FAQs